What is CPD? Why is it Important?

 8. Enhancing your professional reputation

-CPD can enhance your professional reputation by demonstrating your commitment to lifelong learning.
+Earning CPD credit units allow you to keep your PRC license, which enhances your professional reputation by demonstrating your commitment to lifelong learning.
 This can make you more attractive to potential employers and help you to progress in your career.

 9. Saving time and money